mirzlab/mirzlab.github.io/_posts/2017-11-25-openam-device-warning-mail.md

 ---
 layout: post
 title: OpenAM - Email notification when sign-in from a new device
-summary: This authentication module sends an email to the user in case of a sign-in with a new device
+summary: This is an implementation on how to send a mail to the user in case a sign-in occurs using a new device
 ---

-This is an authentication module that sends the user a mail in case a sign-in occurs using a new device.
+This is an implementation on how to send a mail to the user in case a sign-in occurs using a new device.
 This module is intended to be used after the OpenAM DeviceId Save module.

 This module has been tested on OpenAM 13.0.0.